Texas mass shooting suspect captured, officials say

 A man suspected in a mass shooting near the Texas town of Cleveland last week which left five people dead — including a 9-year-old boy — has been captured following an extensive manhunt, authorities said.

-Following a multi-day search, 38-year-old Francisco Oropesa was arrested at about 7 p.m. local time, the Montgomery County Sheriff's Office and the San Jacinto County District Attorney's Office both confirmed.
+Following a multi-day search, 38-year-old Francisco Oropesa was arrested at about 7 p.m. local time, the Montgomery County Sheriff's Office, the San Jacinto County Sheriff's Office and the San Jacinto County District Attorney's Office all confirmed.

 San Jacinto County Sheriff Greg Capers previously said the suspect shot his neighbors Friday night after they asked him to stop firing off rounds in his yard.